...

 List Of National Medal of the Arts Patrons

 Winners of the Art Medal in the USA are listed here in sequential sequence.
 The American President awards the National Medal that’s inaugurated in the year 1984, every year.
-People or organizations that have made significant participation in the development and growth of the USA’s creativity and arts deserve special attention.

 Art Medal Recipients include the following persons